ajhayden/TechnicalInterviewCourse/Unit_07_Linked_Lists/README.md

 3. Add required methods to LinkedList class

 ### Linked List Problems
+- Problem 1: Write classes to build a basic singly linked list
+- Problem 2: Write a program to reverse a linked list
+- Problem 3: Write a program to delete a given node from a linked list
-- Problem 1: Write a program to remove duplicates from a sorted list
+- Problem 4: Write a program to remove duplicates from a sorted list
+- Problem 5: Write a program to remove duplicates from an unsorted list
-- Problem 2: Write a program to find the intersection of two linked lists
+- Problem 6: Write a program to find the intersection of two linked lists
-- Problem 3: Write a program to merge two sorted lists
+- Problem 7: Write a program to merge two sorted lists
-- Problem 4: Write a program to delete N nodes after M nodes of a linked list
+- Problem 8: Write a program to delete N nodes after M nodes of a linked list

 *An empty file to write code for these problems can be found under Unit_07_Linked_Lists -> Practice -> Problems.
 Additionally, solutions for each problem can be found under Unit_07_Linked_Lists -> Practice -> Solutions.*